marcusklang/wikiforia/README.md

 Credits
 -------
-**Peter Exner**, the author of [KOSHIK](https://github.com/peterexner/KOSHIK), the Sweble code is partially based by the KOSHIK version.
+**Peter Exner**, the author of [KOSHIK](https://github.com/peterexner/KOSHIK).
+The Sweble code is partially based by the KOSHIK version.

 **[Sweble](http://sweble.org)**, developed by the Open Source Research Group at the Friedrich-Alexander-University of Erlangen-Nuremberg.
 This library is used to parse the Wikimarkup.

 **[Woodstox](http://woodstox.codehaus.org)**, Quick XML parser, used to parse the XML and write XML output.

 **[Apache Commons](http://commons.apache.org)**, a collection of useful and excellent libraries.
 Used CLI for the options.

+**[Wikipedia](http://www.wikipedia.org)**, without it, this project would be useless.
+Testdata has been extracted from Swedish Wikipedia and is covered by [CC BY-SA 3.0](http://creativecommons.org/licenses/by-sa/3.0/deed.en) licence.

 Licence
 -------